panaali/mseyfi.github.io/posts/Leetcode.md

             3. Both left++ and right--
 ```
 The strength of this technique is that we will never have more than  $O(n)$ iterations for the while loop because the pointers start $n$ away from each other and move at least one step closer in every iteration.
 Therefore, if we can keep the work inside each iteration at $O(1)$, this technique will result in a linear runtime, which is usually the best possible runtime.

+'''
+Move along both inputs simultaneously until all elements have been checked.
+'''